RajeshDgowda/WG-Assignment/README.md

    ```

 - **Setting Up the ROS 2 Environment**:
   Ensure that your terminal is aware of the ROS 2 environment by sourcing the setup file.
-Replace `<ros2_distro>` with your ROS 2 distribution's name, like `foxy` or `galactic`.
+Replace `<ros2_distro>` with your ROS 2 distribution's name, like `foxy`.
    ```bash
    source /opt/ros/<ros2_distro>/setup.bash
    ```